cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

-# Connection Pooling
+# Connection pooling

-CloudNativePG provides native support for connection pooling with [PgBouncer](https://www.pgbouncer.org/), one of the most popular open source connection poolers for PostgreSQL, through the `Pooler` CRD.
+CloudNativePG provides native support for connection pooling with [PgBouncer](https://www.pgbouncer.org/), one of the most popular open source connection poolers for PostgreSQL, through the `Pooler` custom resource definition (CRD).

-In a nutshell, a `Pooler` in CloudNativePG is a deployment of PgBouncer pods that sits between your applications and a PostgreSQL service (for example the `rw` service), creating a separate, scalable, configurable, and highly available **database access layer**.
+In brief, a pooler in CloudNativePG is a deployment of PgBouncer pods that sits between your applications and a PostgreSQL service, for example, the `rw` service.
+It creates a separate, scalable, configurable, and highly available database access layer.

 ## Architecture

-The following diagram highlights how the introduction of a database access layer based on PgBouncer changes the architecture of CloudNativePG, like an additional blade in a Swiss Army knife.
-Instead of directly connecting to the PostgreSQL primary service, applications can now connect to the equivalent service for PgBouncer, enabling reuse of existing connections for faster performance and better resource management on the PostgreSQL side.
+The following diagram highlights how introducing a database access layer based on PgBouncer changes the architecture of CloudNativePG.
+Instead of directly connecting to the PostgreSQL primary service, applications can connect to the equivalent service for PgBouncer.
+This ability enables reuse of existing connections for faster performance and better resource management on the PostgreSQL side.

 ![Applications writing to the single primary via PgBouncer](./images/pgbouncer-architecture-rw.png)

-## Quickstart
+## Quick start

-The easiest way to explain how CloudNativePG implements a PgBouncer pooler is through an example:
+This example helps to show how CloudNativePG implements a PgBouncer
+pooler:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1